 (b) Delete Section 1.1.4, Effective Date, in its entirety without substitution.

-(c) In Section 1.2, Purpose and Exceptions, delete the third paragraph in its entirety without substitution.
+(c) (b) In Section 1.2, Purpose and Exceptions, delete the second and third paragraphs in its their entirety without substitution.

-(d) In Section 1.3, Definitions, change the definitions to read as follows:
+(d) (c) In Section 1.3, Definitions: change the definitions definition of building code to read as follows:

 APPROVED means, as to materials, equipment, products, and construction, acceptance by authority having jurisdiction by one (1) of the following methods: